Voxon-Development/zeta-lang/theory/MemoryModel.md

 ```

 Here, the programmer assumes responsibility for ensuring thread safety; the compiler only checks basic region consistency.

----

-### Synchronization & Communication

-Instead of pervasive atomic wrappers, Zeta defines a minimal concurrency surface:

-* **Channels**: always `Sync`, used for structured message passing.
-* **Atomics / Mutexes**: explicitly `Sync`, for low-level shared state.

-These are the only building blocks that need synchronization semantics; the rest is statically guaranteed by CTRC and regions.

----

-`lambda` can take in any value, while `concurrent lambda` needs to take in Sync values, or use `unsafe concurrent lambda` to ensure fast performance at the cost of memory safety.

-and In Sha Allah we can make lambda usages as easy as `() -> {}` or (only for concurrency reasons) `unsafe () -> {}`, but if someone tries to mutate outer data inside of a `concurrent lambda` without Sync trait or unsafe, we can't compile the piece of code.

 No data races by default?
 Check.
 Thread-safety markers?
 Check